jdarais/cobble/README.md

 - __Easy to Install__: Download is a single executable binary
 - __Easy to Use__: Tasks are defined in Lua using a simple interface

-Note that Cobble is not a build, environment isolation, or package managemetn tool itself, nor does it prescribe any of these.
+Note that Cobble is not a build, environment isolation, or package management tool itself, nor does it prescribe any of these.
 The examples directory provides some examples of what a workspace could look like using some popular tool configurations.

 ## Why Cobble?